Robert E. Cleary: Personal life

 Robert Earl Cleary was born in Tewksbury, Massachusetts, on 2 June 1931, and graduated from Holyoke Trade High School in May 1949.
 He enlisted in the United States Marine Corps in 1951 and rose through the ranks to the highest enlisted rank – Sergeant Major of the Marine Corps.
 He retired in 1987.
 Cleary died on February 11, 2018.

 Military service

 Soon after the Korean War began, Cleary enlisted in the United States Marine Corps on 24 October 1951.
 Years later, Cleary said: "If I was going to join, I wanted to join what I still feel is one of the best outfits in the world – the Marines.
 We're the 911 of the United States of America."
-He underwent recruit training at the Marine Corps Recruit Depot Parris Island, then attended a nine-week Demolition Specialist Course at Schools Battalion, Marine Corps Base Camp Lejeune, where he was promoted to private first class.
+He underwent recruit training at Marine Corps Recruit Depot Parris Island, then attended a nine-week Demolition Specialist Course at Schools Battalion, Marine Corps Base Camp Lejeune, where he was promoted to private first class.
 Upon completion of the school, he was assigned as the Battalion Demolition Specialist, Company B, 7th Engineer Battalion at Marine Corps Base Camp Pendleton.
 Promoted to corporal, he remained with the 7th Engineer Battalion until April 1953.